The Business Envy Trap

 - Become a resource.
 Stop focusing on what you do.
 Start emphasizing how you serve your clients.
 Then take it one step further.
 Explore how you can become a resource for your clients.

 - Collaborate.
-Expand your reach by collaborating with other small businesses.
+Expand your reach by collaborating with other accounting firms.
 I selectively partner with other entrepreneurs.
-However, those partnerships would fail if I worried that they may steal one of my clients.
+However, those partnerships would fail if I worried about them stealing one of my clients.

-Be Selective.
-Most people you know won’t understand why you decided to be a business owner.
-Because of that, they’ll encourage you to quit when they see you struggle.
+- Be Selective.
+Most people you know won’t understand why you decided to open your own accounting practice.
+As a result, they’ll encourage you to quit when they see you struggle.
 Seek out a group of entrepreneurial go-getters.
-It could be something like the mastermind program I offer or a local group of success minded business owners.
+It could be something like the mastermind program I offer for accounting professionals or a local group of success minded business owners.
 You’ll achieve more when you surround yourself with other entrepreneurs who share a similar desire to succeed.

-- Focus on your business.
+- Focus on your accounting practice.
 Stop all business envy.
 Don’t compare yourself to others.
 Take charge of your destiny by tuning into your actions and your attitude.

-When you put these steps into action, your business thrives.
+When you put these steps into action, your accounting practice thrives.
 Your success depends on you serving your clients exceptionally well.
 It’s a win-win for you and for your clients.

 A Positive Business Mindset